stephenrwalli/OCI_testing/README.md

 You are now logged into a home directory on a known configured machine ready to use the OCI conformance testing tools.

-# Running the OCI Runtime Tool Conformance Suite with runc
+# Running the OCI Runtime Conformance Suite with runc
 This process is rightly described on the [OCI Runtime Tools site](https://github.com/opencontainers/runtime-tools).
 The general process of running the OCI conformance test environment is:
 * Build the conformance test binary, `runtimetest`, and `oci-runtime-tool`.